djon2003/DNS-323/README.md

 Nowdays, the D-Link DNS-323 NAS is not supported anymore and the SMB protocol supports only the version 1.
 This is how I started the project: trying, at least, to obtain SMBv2.0.
 The saga is about failure and success: this method that the first part is not enough glorified.

 # How to read
-The repository is organized with two branches and the latest will be the final and master version.
+The repository is organized with branches and the latest will be merged into master version.
 So, if you only want the instructions, just read next, otherwise, navigate through the branches and commmits.

 # What you will obtain
 - Debian Jessie as operating system